didirus/tessa-personal-trainer/README.md

-# Tessa, your personal trainer
+# Tessa, your personal trainer at your desk
 If you are spending a lot of time on your computer, either home or in an office, Tessa helps you do small exercises to relax your muscles.

 <img src="tessa/files/superwoman.jpg" alt="superwoman" width="300"/>

-NOTE: only compatible for Mac user for now.

 ## Author
 Diede Rusticus (diede.rusticus@gmail.com)